Beta reader: Trinoo, Shelbaby 2010

 "Oh," Dudley responded, not quite knowing what to say.
 "Well, Mum, I have to go now.
 I'll talk about this...later."

 Dudley let out a sigh.
 His cousin was clearly more successful than him.
-Dudley was divorced, his ex-wife had remarried and he only saw his two children, Violet and Vernon, during the holidays and sometimes during the weekends of the summer months.
-Talking to his thirteen year old, Violet was like talking to a brick wall.
-Vernon was always reluctant to go back to his mother's house.
-He wished he could provide more for his children, but he simply couldn't, due to custody agreements which he didn't agree with.
+Dudley was divorced, his ex-wife had remarried and he had custody of Violet and Vernon every other week which took a toll going from house to house.
+Talking to his thirteen year old, Violet spewed nothing but drama and could be unbearably demanding.
+Vernon was always reluctant to go back to his mother's house and way too quiet.
+Dudley wished he could provide more for his children, but he simply couldn't, due to custody agreements which he didn't agree with.
 He still did the best he could.
 So finding some information about his family tree may be good, maybe it would be something that would interest his children, make them want to spend time with their father.
 Dudley barely saw them.
-They hardly saw their grandmother, and saw his cousin as some guy related to Dad.
+They hardly saw their grandmother, nor their godparents. .

 "Afternoon, Honey," Ginny greeted as Harry entered the room to see his wife doing her work in the kitchen, next to their daughter Lily, who was drawing.

 "Afternoon."
-Harry leaned over to kiss her, and then put his briefcases down to observe what Lily was drawing.
+Harry leaned over to kiss her, and then put his briefcase down to observe what Lily was drawing.

 "Guess what?"
 Lily said happily.